MoRA: Mobility as the Backbone for Geospatial Representation Learning at Scale: Related Works

-\paragraph{Pretrained foundation model for general geospatial inference.} Geospatial data is inherently diverse and multimodal, comprising various forms such as maps \cite{wozniak2021hex2vec, balsebre2024city, choudhury2025s2vec}, texts \cite{li2022spabert, li2023geolm, feng2024citygpt}, images \cite{fan2023urban, huang2023comprehensive}, and graphs \cite{wu2022multi, wang2017mobilityflow}, all of which have been widely employed to advance the understanding of urban areas.
-To effectively leverage this diversity, multimodal region representation learning has emerged as a paradigm for integrating cross-modality information in a self-supervised manner to learn task-agnostic regional embeddings \cite{yan2024urbanclip, zhang2021multi, zhang2022region, yong2024musecl}.
-However, such frameworks require each city to be trained individually while heavily relying on the availability of multimodal data in the study area, resulting in limited generalizability.
-Following the success of pretrained Foundation Models (FMs) in language and vision domains, there is increasing interest and active discussion around developing foundation models for geospatial artificial intelligence (GeoAI) \cite{mai2024opportunities, zhang2024towards}.
-ReFound \cite{Refound}, one of the early attempts, aims to distill extensive knowledge from general FMs while incorporating domain-specific objectives for enhanced performance.
-It collects POI and satellite image data from five major cities in China as the pretraining corpora, which is relatively limited in scope and diversity of data modalities compared to ours.
-Perhaps the one most similar to us in concept is the Population Dynamics Foundation Model (PDFM) \cite{agarwal2024general}, which encodes postal codes and counties across the United States into embeddings by aggregating features such as busyness and search trends via a neighborhood-based graph.
-However, comparatively, it still falls short in the richness and diversity of modalities.
-Additionally, the model adopts simple concatenation for cross-modality fusion and relies solely on geographical proximity for information aggregation, missing the higher-level correlations captured by our mobility graph.
+\paragraph{Pretrained foundation model for human-centric geospatial inference.} Geospatial data is inherently diverse and multimodal, spanning maps \citep{ balsebre2024city, choudhury2025s2vec}, texts \citep{li2022spabert, li2023geolm, feng2024citygpt}, images \citep{fan2023urban, huang2023comprehensive}, and graphs \citep{wu2022multi, wang2017mobilityflow}, all widely employed to advance the understanding of urban areas.
+To leverage this diversity, multimodal region representation learning has emerged as a paradigm that integrates cross-modal information in a self-supervised manner to learn task-agnostic regional embeddings \citep{yan2024urbanclip, zhang2021multi, zhang2022region, yong2024musecl}.
+However, such models are often trained separately for each city and show substantial performance drop when transferred across cities—indicative of sensitivity to domain shifts and of gaps in learning city-agnostic geospatial priors.
+Following the success of pretrained Foundation Models (FMs) in language and vision domains, there is increasing interest in foundation models for geospatial artificial intelligence (GeoAI) \citep{mai2024opportunities, zhang2024towards}.
+ReFound \citep{Refound} is an early attempt that distills knowledge from general FMs while adding domain-specific objectives, but its pretraining data, i.e., POIs and satellite image data from five major Chinese cities, are limited in scope and modality diversity compared with ours.
+Conceptually closest to our work is the Population Dynamics Foundation Model (PDFM) \citep{agarwal2024general}, which encodes postal codes and counties across the United States by leveraging human activity signals such as regional busyness and search trends.
+Despite advances in scope, it still falls short in modality richness and diversity.
+More importantly, it fuses modalities through simple concatenation and aggregates information based solely on a static neighborhood graph defined by geographic proximity.
+This approach misses the dynamic, non-local, and higher-level correlations between regions.